cycle/docs/basic/quick-start.md

 > Remove code from the section above to avoid fetching entity from memory.

 ## Update Entity
-To update entity data simple change it's value before persisting it in the transaction:
+To update entity data simply change it's value before persisting it in the transaction:

 ```php
 $u = $orm->getRepository(\Example\User::class)->findByPK(1);